Storidge/cio-user-docs/kubernetes_storage/storage_concepts.md

 ## PV, PVC and Storage Class

 Kubernetes manages resources in a cluster through abstraction layers.
-For storage, persistent volume (PV) and persistent volume claim (PVC) are objects used to represent and request storage resources.
-PV and PVC ultimately points to storage resources where data for the Pod is actually persisted.
+For storage, persistent volumes and persistent volume claims are objects used to represent and request storage resources.
+The persistent volume points to the storage resource where data for the Pod is actually persisted.

 **Persistent Volume (PV)**